Azure/az-cgpu-onboarding/src/cmk_module/README.md

 ## On Linux Bash shell

-- (Prerequisite) Set MgServicePrincipal
+#- (Prerequisite) Set MgServicePrincipal
-<TODO >You will need this step if you have not set your cvmAgentId for your tenant
+You will need this step if you have not set your cvmAgentId for your tenant
 ```
-az login;
-tenantId=$(az account show --query tenantId -o tsv)
-tenantId=$(echo "$tenantId" | tr -cd '[:alnum:]-/,.:')
-az ad sp create-for-rbac --name "Confidential VM Orchestrator" --skip-assignment
-az role assignment create --assignee "bf7b6499-ff71-4aa2-97a4-f372087be7f0" --role "Contributor" --scope /subscriptions/"85c61f94-8912-4e82-900e-6ab44de9bdf8"
+bash Linux/pre-requisite.sh
 ```
-This has not been tested yet

 - Call bash script
 ```